-NOTE: For initial battery service during setup, and important service, installation, and charging tips, refer to Battery Service in Assembly Instructions.
+NOTE: For initial battery service during setup, refer to Battery Service in Assembly Instructions.

 IMPORTANT: Make sure battery is securely mounted in the frame.
 A loose battery may cause damage to the case resulting in acid leakage and severe damage to the machine.
 A hazard may be created by damage to critical working parts and safety systems.